-If you are thinking of giving someone an exercise bike this Christmas but can’t go all in with the Peloton, there are many other types of bikes out there that can be paired with the Peloton App.
+If you are thinking of giving someone an exercise bike this Christmas but can’t go all in with the Peloton or don’t want to deal with shipping delays, there are many other types of bikes out there at various price points that can be paired with the Peloton App.
 I tried a bunch before I bought my Sunny and here is what I found.

 The Peloton Bike!
 I saw the commercials and was hooked.
-Over 10,000 on demand group spinning classes right in the comfort of my own home?
+Over 10,000 on-demand group spinning classes right in the comfort of my own home?
 You mean I never have to find someone to watch my kids, get in a car and drive to the gym?
 A dream come true – sign me up!
 (Plus, I am assuming that it must come with a housekeeper because everyone’s homes seem so neat and tidy.)

-Then I saw the price tag…almost $3,000 right off the bat when you add delivery, special shoes, a $468 yearly subscription, etc. Crikey!
-I wish I could afford it – I really do but I already have a graveyard of exercise gadgetry and workout DVDs in my house (do P90X and Insanity ring a bell to anyone?).
+Then I saw the price tag…almost $3,000 right off the bat when you add delivery, special shoes, etc. plus a $468 yearly subscription ($39 per month).
+Yikes!
+I wish I could afford it – I really do but I already have a graveyard of exercise gadgetry and workout DVDs in my house.
 I didn’t want to splurge on a Peloton bike only for it to gather dust in the corner like my old treadmill.
-What if I didn’t like it?
-What if I got bored of spinning after a few months?
-What if its screen stopped working – would I have to return the whole bike?
-For me and my track record, it was too much of a gamble and I needed to dip my toes back into exercise with a less expensive bike.